 - What sense of purpose / mission / duty guides you in your life?

-- What has been your personal response to homeless people whom you’ve seen?
-Who do you think makes up the homeless population?
+- What has been your personal response to unhoused individuals you’ve seen?
+What assumptions do you find yourself making?

-- What do you think is contributing to homelessness right now?
+- What do you see contributing to homelessness in your community?

-- What do you expect from your city, county, state or federal government with regard to homelessness?
+- What do you expect from your city, county, state or federal government with regard to homelessness/housing?

-- What are your hopes regarding homelessness in the future?
+- What are your hopes and/or concerns moving forward?

 - In one sentence, share what was most meaningful or valuable to you in the experience of this Living Room Conversation?